 It is being studied for its anti-inflammatory and antioxidant properties, as well as its mild sedative properties.
 (17-19)

-Interested in learning more about CBD?
+Interested in learning more about how CBD can support a good night's sleep?
 Refer to our full guide to broad spectrum hemp extract for the low-down on what it is, what emerging science says about it, and different forms to take it (capsules, tinctures, edibles, topicals, etc).